Namespaces

 [edit] Case 1: binding an array

-Each identifier in the identifier-list becomes the name of an lvalue that refers to the corresponding element of the array.
-The number of identifiers must equal the number of array elements.
+Each structured binding in the sb-identifier-list becomes the name of an lvalue that refers to the corresponding element of the array.
+The structured binding size of E is equal to the number of array elements.

-The referenced type for each identifier is the array element type.
+The referenced type for each structured binding is the array element type.
 Note that if the array type E is cv-qualified, so is its element type.

 int a[2] = {1, 2};